tml3nr/RuneOS-1/README.md

 **Need**
 - Linux PC (or Linux in VirtualBox on Windows)
 - Raspberry Pi
-- USB drive - 4GB+ for root partition (or existing music hard drive in `ext4` format)
+- USB drive - 4GB+ for root partition (or existing USB hard drive with data)
 - Micro SD card - 100MB+ (not GB) for boot partition
 - wired LAN connection (if not available, monitor + keyboard)
 <hr>